Florian-Cenko/Logistic-Regression-Project/README.md

 - **Clicked on Ad:** Target variable — 1 if the user clicked, 0 otherwise

 ## Objectives
--Explore and clean the dataset
+- Explore and clean the dataset
--Perform **Exploratory Data Analysis (EDA)** with visualizations -Train a **Logistic Regression** model to predict ad-click probability -Evaluate model performance using accuracy, confusion matrix, and classification report -Gain insights into which user attributes influence ad engagements
+- Perform **Exploratory Data Analysis (EDA)** with visualizations
+- Train a **Logistic Regression** model to predict ad-click probability
+- Evaluate model performance using accuracy, confusion matrix, and classification report
+- Gain insights into which user attributes influence ad engagements

 ## Tech Stack
 - Python